 Strong opposition to the lowering of the age of consent

-George Carey, the then Archbishop of Canterbury, the late Cardinal Thomas Winning, then head of the Roman Catholic Church in Scotland, and Cardinal Cormac Murphy-O’Connor, leader of the Roman Catholic Church in England and Wales, were amongst the signatories to a letter in the Daily Telegraph opposing the lowering of the age of consent.
+George Carey, then Archbishop of Canterbury, the late Cardinal Thomas Winning, then head of the Roman Catholic Church in Scotland, and Cardinal Cormac Murphy-O’Connor, then leader of the Roman Catholic Church in England and Wales, were amongst the signatories to a letter in The Daily Telegraph opposing the lowering of the age of consent.

 The letter stated: “There are strong moral and health objections to what is proposed, which also goes against the beliefs of many religious people – Christians, Jews, Muslims, Hindus and Sikhs.”3